-Have you put off the bad fruit that it is God's desire for you to shed?:

-Futile thinking, a hard heart, insensitivity, sensuality, impurity, deceitful desires, falsehood, sinful anger, stealing, unwholesome talk, bitterness, rage, brawling, slander, malice, sexual immorality, greed, obscenity, foolish talk, course joking, foolishness, drunkenness and debauchery.
+Have you put off the bad fruit that it is God's desire for you to shed?
+Such as futile thinking, a hard heart, insensitivity, sensuality, impurity, deceitful desires, falsehood, sinful anger, stealing, unwholesome talk, bitterness, rage, brawling, slander, malice, sexual immorality, greed, obscenity, foolish talk, course joking, foolishness, drunkenness and debauchery.